cerber-os/MegaLeaf/mcu_esperif/README.md

 Project uses generic ESP32C3 subboard, equipped with Xtensa ESP32 microcontroller.

 The communication between Esperif and STM32 is concluded over USART interface.
+Both microcontrollers shares information with each other - Esperif notifies STM32 about changes comming from SmartThings cloud and STM32 shares events triggered by PC software via USB interface.

-TODO: Ellaborate
+Firmware for ESP32 coprocessor uses official Samsung's SmartThing library for intercating with IoT cloud.

 ## Building